Distributionally Robust RRT with Risk Allocation: Numerical Simulations

 \section{Numerical Simulations}

-We consider an environment $[0,50]^2$ cluttered with $N=10$ randomly located rectangular obstacles.
-In all simulations, a unit-mass robot with discrete-time stochastic double integrator dynamics is considered.
-The initial position is $[0,0]$ and the initial velocity is zero.
+The environment for the simulation is a square area $[0,50]^{2}$~m$^2$ where $N=10$ rectangular obstacles are randomly placed.
+As for the simulations of DR-RRT in \cite{summers_risk}, a robot with discrete-time stochastic double-integrator dynamics having a mass of $1$~kg is considered.
+The initial position is $[0,0]$~m and the initial velocity is zero.
 The dynamics and input matrices are

-where $dt= 0.1 \, s$.
-The state of the robot is a two-dimensional position and velocity with two-dimensional force inputs.
-The covariance matrices of the initial state $x_0$ and the disturbance $w$ are
+with $dt=0.1$~s.
+The robot state is the position and velocity along each axis, with the corresponding force as inputs.
+The covariance matrices of the initial state and the disturbance are chosen as in \cite{summers_risk},

 All obstacles are static and treated as deterministic, so that all uncertainty comes from the unknown state of the robot.
-The robot is treated as a point mass (without loss of generality as a known geometry can be easily handled by adding a fixed tightening to all obstacles) and the environmental bounds are not treated probabilistically.
-The steering from a near node to a sample $x_s$ is done by solving a discrete-time linear quadratic optimal control problem to compute the affine state feedback policy that minimizes the cost function
+The robot is treated as a point mass and the bounds on the environment are not treated probabilistically.
+As in \cite{summers_risk}, the steering from a near node to a sample $x_s$ is done by solving a discrete-time linear quadratic optimal control problem to compute the affine state feedback policy that minimises